Connection between in-plane upper critical field $H_{c2}$ and gap symmetry in layered $d$-wave superconductors revisited: Comparison with experiments

-Among the above six relevant parameters, the temperature $t$ is particularly interesting, because in any given compound $t$ is the only free parameter and all the other parameters are fixed at certain values.
-Our extensive calculations show that there is always a $\pi/4$ difference between $H_{c2}$ and $d$-wave gap at small $t$ and that $H_{c2}$ and $d$-wave gap always exhibit exactly the same angular dependence once $t$ exceeds certain critical value, provided that the gyromagnetic factor $g$ is sufficiently large.
-It appears that the impact of Pauli effect on $H_{c2}$ is much more important at low temperatures than at high temperatures.
-If one attempts to deduce the precise gap symmetry by fitting experiments of $H_{c2}$, it would be better to measure $H_{c2}$ at a series of very different temperatures.
-Otherwise, incorrect results might be obtained.

-Second, our results may help to resolve some current controversies with regard to the precise gap symmetry of heavy fermion compounds.
-The gap symmetry of CeCoIn$_{5}$ has been investigated extensively by means of various experimental techniques.
-Settai \emph{et. al.} \cite{Settai01} reported that the maxima of in-plane $H_{c2}$ are along [100] direction through de Haas-van Alphen oscillation signal at $40$mK.
-The cantilever magnetometer measurements at $20$mK of Murphy \emph{et. al.} \cite{Murphy02} observed that the maxima of $H_{c2}$ are along [110] direction.
-Bianchi et. al. \cite{Bianchi03} measured the specific heat and found the maxima of $H_{c2}$ along [100] direction at temperatures higher than $1$K. After measuring the magnetic field dependence of electric resistivity at $100$mK, Weickert \emph{et. al.}\cite{Weickert06} revealed that the maxima of $H_{c2}$ are along [100] direction.
-Obviously, there seems to be a discrepancy among the experimental results about the detailed angular dependence of $H_{c2}$, which is considered as an open puzzle \cite{Das13} and complicates the search for the precise gap symmetry.
+In this section, we compare our results with the experimental studies.
+There is a longstanding controversy on the in-plane $H_{c2}$ of CeCoIn$_{5}$.
+Settai \emph{et al.} \cite{Settai01} reported that the maxima of $H_{c2}$ are along the [100] direction through de Haas-van Alphen oscillation experiments at $40$mK.
+Bianchi \emph{et al.} \cite{Bianchi03} found the maxima of $H_{c2}$ along the [100] direction by measuring the specific heat at $T > 1$K. Weickert \emph{et al.} \cite{Weickert06} measured the electric resistivity at $100$mK and found the maxima of $H_{c2}$ along the [100] direction.
+These measurements seem to agree with each other.
+However, Murphy \emph{et al.} \cite{Murphy02} observed the maxima of $H_{c2}$ along the [110] direction in cantilever magnetometer measurements performed at $20$mK.
+At first glance, the observation of Murphy \emph{et al.} \cite{Murphy02} is in sharp conflict with other measurements \cite{Settai01, Bianchi03, Weickert06}, and thus stands as an obstacle in the determination of the precise gap symmetry of CeCoIn$_{5}$.

-According to our results, however, probably such a discrepancy does not exist at all, since the maxima of $H_{c2}$ may be along either [100] or [110] direction when some of the relevant physical parameters are moderately changed.
-In particular, the maxima of $H_{c2}$ can shift by $\pi/4$ as the temperature increases beyond certain critical value.
-Notice that the measurements of Ref.~\cite{Murphy02} were performed at a temperature as low as $20$mK.
-There is a good possibility that the position of the maxima of $H_{c2}$ are shifted from [110] direction at low temperatures to [100] direction at higher temperatures.
-Although this possibility needs to be further examined, it should be safe to say that the seemingly contradictory experimental results about in-plane $H_{c2}$ of CeCoIn$_{5}$ may be well consistent with each other.
-More careful and more systematical research are required to completely solve this problem.